dgknbtl/currency-converter-app/README.md

-If theirs no node_modules folder just type "npm install" inside the terminal followed by "npm run serve" to run the app
+If theirs no node_modules folder just type "npm install" inside the terminal followed by "npm run serve" to run the application.